-At least forty states have a total of more than forty-four district tartans of which perhaps thirty-two are official state symbols (twenty by statute).
+At least forty states have a total of more than forty-four district tartans of which perhaps thirty-four are official state symbols (twenty by statute).
 Why shouldn't we here in Maryland have an official state tartan?
 That's what I thought, so I designed a tartan for Maryland based on the state flag.

 |What could we use a state tartan for?|